swiftlang/swift-evolution/proposals/0117-non-public-subclassable-by-default.md

 ## Proposed design

-Introduce a new declaration modifier, `open` (other spellings are discussed in the Alternatives section below).
+Introduce a new access modifier, `open` (other spellings are discussed in the Alternatives section below).
+As usual, this access modifier is exclusive with the other access modifiers; it is not permitted to write something like `public open`.

+`open` is a context-sensitive keyword; there are no restrictions on using or creating declarations with the name `open`.

-`open` is permitted only on `class` declarations and overridable class members (i.e. `var`, `func`, and `subscript`).
+`open` is not permitted on arbitrary declarations.
+Only the specific declarations mentioned here may be `open`.

-`open` is not permitted on declarations that are explicitly `final` or `dynamic`.
-(Note that it's okay if one or both of the modifiers are implicitly inferred.)

-If a declaration that is explicitly `open` does not have any other explicit access control, it is implicitly `public`.
-This promotes a mental model where programmers may think of `open` and `public` as two alternative ways of making a declaration externally visible.
-It also significantly reduces the boilerplate of `open` declarations.
+For the purposes of interpreting existing language rules, `open` is a higher (more permissive) access level above `public`.

+For example, the true access level of a type member is computed as the minimum of the true access level of the type and the declared access level of the member.
+If the class is `public` but the member is `open`, the true access level is `public`.
+As an exception to this rule, the true access level of an `open` class that is a member of an `public` type is `open`.

+Similarly, rules which grant access to `public` declarations should generally be interpreted as granting access to both `public` and `open` declarations.

+### `open` classes

+A class may be declared `open`.

+A class is invalid if its superclass is declared outside of the current module and that superclass's access level is not `open`.

+An `open` class may not also be declared `final`.

 ### `open` class members

+An overridable class member may be declared `open`.
+Overridable class members include properties, subscripts, and methods.

+A class member that overrides a member of its superclass is invalid if the member is declared outside of the current module and that superclass member's access level is not `open`.
+(Note that `dynamic` members should generally be declared `open` rather than `public`, but this is not a requirement, and the compiler will enforce what is actually declared.)

+A class member that is explicitly declared `open` may not also be explicitly declared `final`.
+This restriction applies even if the method's true access level is lower than `open` because of the restricted access level of its class.

-A class member that overrides an `open` class member must be explicitly declared `open` unless it is explicitly `final` or it is a member of a `final` or non-`public` class.
-In any case, it is considered `open`.
+The existing rules specify that a class member that overrides a member of its superclass must have an access level that is at least the minimum of its class's access level and the overridden member's access level.
+Therefore, if the class is `open`, and the superclass method is `open`, the override must also be declared `open.
+As a special case, an override that would otherwise be required to be declared `open` may instead be declared `public` if it is `final` or a member of a `final` class.

-A class member that is not `open` cannot be overridden outside of the current module.

 An `open` class member that is inherited from a superclass is still considered `open` in the subclass unless the class is `final`.

-Note that a class member may be `open` even if its class is not `open` or even `public`.
-This is consistent with the resolution of SE-0025, in which it was decided that `public` members should be allowed within less-visible types and the wider visibility was simply ignored.
+Note that a class member may be explicitly declared `open` even if its class is not `open` or even `public`.
+This is consistent with the resolution of SE-0025, in which it was decided that `public` members should be allowed within types with lower access (but with no additional effect).

-### `open` classes

-There are two designs under consideration here.

-The first design says that classes work analogously to members.
-A `public` class is not subclassable outside of the module, but an `open` class is.
-Benefits:

-  - It's more consistent with explicit disclosure.

-  - The library author can decline to commit to either `final` or `open` in their initial development/release if they aren't certain which way they want to go.  (`final` is an irrevocable decision for source- and binary-compatibility.)

-  - This permits the creation of class hiearchies that are `public` but not publically extensible.
-For example, this would be the natural direct translation of the compiler's own AST data structure.
-While this use cases exists, it is not currently considered to be an important enough to complicate the language for.

-  - This permits language enhancements which rely on knowing the full class hierarchy.
-Otherwise, these become limited on knowing that a class is `final` or non-`public`.

-  - This permits performance enhancements which rely on knowing the full class hierarchy or that a class cannot be subclassed.
-    For example, the compiler can avoid emitting the variants of designated initializers that are intended to be called from subclasses.
-It would also be much easier to do optimizations like devirtualizing calls to `open` methods from superclasses or specializing the virtual dispatch tables for a known most-derived class.
-However, these are relatively less important than the corresponding benefits from restricting overrides.

-The second design says that there is no such thing as an `open` class because all classes are subclassable unless made `final`.
-Note that its direct methods would still not be overridable unless individually made `open`, although its inherited `open` methods could still be overridden.
-Benefits:

-  - Removes the added complexity of having the concept of non-`open`, non-`final` classes.

-  - `open` would exist only on overridable members, potentially simplifying the programmer's mental model.

-  - Permits the creation of "compositional" subclasses that add extra state and associated API as long as the superclass hasn't explicitly made itself `final`.

-The lengths of these lists are quite imbalanced, but that should not itself be considered an argument.
-Most of the benefits of the first design are relatively minor, and eliminating language complexity is good.

 ### Temporary restrictions on `open`